IMZihad21/crud-articles/20211223_Essential_Concepts_for_JavaScript_Developers_in_Back-End_Development.md

 JSON Web Tokens (JWT) are a standard for securely transmitting information between systems, often used for authentication and authorization.

 - **How it Works**: After logging in, a JWT can be issued to a user.
 This token, which includes encoded user information, is passed along with future requests as proof of identity.
-- **Structure**: JWTs consist of three parts: a header, payload, and signature, ensuring both the data’s integrity and the identity of the signing party.
+- **Structure**: JWTs consist of three parts: a header, payload, and signature, ensuring both the dataâ€™s integrity and the identity of the signing party.
 - **Applications**: JWTs are widely used in APIs for securing routes, allowing your server to know which requests are authenticated without needing to store session data.

 JWTs are particularly useful in token-based authentication systems, especially for single-page applications or mobile apps where a stateless approach is beneficial.